Nissan Vanette: First generation (C120; 1978–1988)

 Introduced in October 1978 as a replacement for the 1969 Nissan Cherry Cab/Sunny Cab C20 and Nissan Sunny Cab Van/Nissan Cherry Cab Van, the first Vanette was exported as the Datsun C20 (later the Nissan C20) or as the Nissan Datsun Vanette (later the Nissan Vanette).
-In the home market it was initially marketed as either the 'Nissan Sunny Vanette' or the 'Nissan Cherry Vanette', depending on the distribution network, although in engineering terms it borrowed heavily from the rear-wheel drive generations of the Sunny line—in particular the B210 and B310 series models, with which it shared engines and transmissions.
+In the home market, it was initially marketed as either the 'Nissan Sunny Vanette' or the 'Nissan Cherry Vanette', depending on the distribution network, although in engineering terms, it borrowed heavily from the rear-wheel-drive generations of the Sunny line—namely the B210 and B310 series models, with which it shared engines and transmissions.
 The Sunny Vanette was sold through Nissan Satio Store and the Cherry Vanette was sold through Nissan Cherry Store locations.
 These two models had somewhat differing front-end treatment.
-In March 1980, a Datsun Vanette version was also added, sold through the Nissan Bluebird Store dealer network.
+In March 1980, a Datsun Vanette version was also added, which was sold through the Nissan Bluebird Store dealer network.
 The Datsun Vanette received twin headlights, while its related models had single headlights.
 It was a junior model to the larger Nissan Caravan.

-Initially it was available in three lines: a truck version, vans (usually with passenger accommodation), and as a 9-seat minibus (Vanette Coach).
-The Coach received a 1397 cc A14 four cylinder, producing 75 PS at 5,400 rpm.
+It was initially available in three lines: a truck version, vans (usually with passenger accommodation), and as a nine-seat minibus (Vanette Coach).
+The Coach received a 1397 cc A14 four-cylinder, producing 75 PS at 5,400 rpm.
 The van and truck versions originally had to make do with the lesser A12 of 1171 cc and 64 PS at the same engine speed.
 Later, the 1400 engine became available in Van and Truck versions as well.
 In July 1979, a high-roof version was added, as well as a long wheelbase van and ten-seater Coach version.
-This was stretched by 33 cm between the front and side doors, LWB versions were never available with the A12 engine.
+This was stretched by 33 cm between the front and side doors; LWB versions were never available with the A12 engine.
 Some versions received separate air conditioning outlets for the rear.